adeari/DTable/README.md

 Plans
 -------

-- advanced formatter (string, partial, image)
+- new homepage with wiki
 - a new loader module
 - better error handling
 - editable rows